 Service Delivery Requirements

-The scope of work for this funding category includes:
+The scope of work for this funding category included the following:

 1. A Central Intake and Application Process: Establishing a central intake and application process for residents to submit an application and to assess for program eligibility, as per the City’s program guidelines.